Information for prospective applicants, mentors and referees

 There will be two types of fellowships:

-Researchers awarded with an International Fellowship will spend the first two years based with a partner NGO or IO outside Ireland, with a mandatory return year at the host RPO in Ireland.
-The researcher can propose optional placements to other organisations, where this is clearly beneficial to their training or research project.
-Optional placements of up to 6 months to partner organisations other than the main NGO/IO can be proposed.
+Researchers awarded with an International Fellowship will spend the first year based with a partner NGO or IO outside Ireland, with a mandatory return year at the host RPO in Ireland.
+The researcher can propose an optional placement to another organisation, where this is clearly beneficial to their training or research project.
+Optional placements of up to 3 months to partner organisations other than the main NGO/IO can be proposed.
 This flexibility is to ensure ongoing training and development in a non-academic environment and to facilitate inter-sectoral transfer of knowledge.

 Researchers awarded with an Irish Fellowship will be hosted by an RPO in Ireland for two years, with a main mandatory secondment during this time to NGO or IO partners in Ireland for research and/or training.
 Additional optional placements of up to 3 months will be considered under these Fellowships.